IT’S SUMMER TIME…

-To view the list of drop-in help hours and review sessions being held during the reading/finals period, and to access their Zoom links, just click here.
+To view the list of drop-in mentoring hours for summer courses, and to access their Zoom links, just click here.

 GET HELP WITH YOUR COURSES

 All mentoring sessions for the 2021 summer courses will be held remotely, using Zoom as a platform.
 Our mentors’ regular weekly hours, as well as Zoom links to sessions, can be found here.
 You can also view upcoming sessions and learn of any updates, special sessions, or cancellations by visiting our mentoring calendar.

 Types of Programs

 The Learning Center offers two drop-in mentoring programs: Residential Peer Mentoring (RPM) and Academic Mentoring (AM).

 The primary role of Residential Peer Mentoring is to create a successful academic community of students in a University living environment.
 RPMs facilitate group learning hours for Calculus and General Chemistry courses throughout the week in classrooms and other public spaces in residential colleges on the South 40.
 All WashU students are welcome to visit a RPM session in any residential college regardless of where they live.

 Academic Mentors also hold drop-in mentoring sessions.
 The main difference between AMs and RPMs is that AM sessions are offered for a wider variety of foundational courses, and are typically held in academic buildings on the Danforth campus (though sometimes sessions are held on the South 40, as well).
 Just like with RPMs, any student is welcome to attend an AM session.

 To meet our RPMs and AMs, visit our mentor directory.

 Click here to view the calendar of public mentoring sessions.